Shivaprasad-sBhat/Bus-Reservation-System/README.md

 ## Contributors

-* Contact Contributors of this project for any suggestion or feedpack.
+* Contact Contributors of this project for any suggestion or feedback.

     #### Shivaprasad Bhat
     > Github:[Shivaprasad-sBhat](https://github.com/Shivaprasad-sBhat)